webdriverio/webdriverio/README.md

 WebdriverIO is a test automation framework that allows you to run tests based on the [Webdriver](https://w3c.github.io/webdriver/webdriver-spec.html) protocol and [Appium](http://appium.io/) automation technology.
 It provides support for your favorite BDD/TDD test framework and will run your tests locally or in the cloud using Sauce Labs, BrowserStack or TestingBot.

+## Contributing

+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) to get started with setting up the repo.

+If you're looking for issues to help out with, check out [the issues labelled "good first pick"](https://github.com/webdriverio/webdriverio/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+pick").
+You can also reach out in our [Gitter Channel](https://gitter.im/webdriverio/webdriverio) if you have question on where to start contributing.

 ## Packages

 ### Core